bitrise-io/devcenter/_articles/en/reviews/codesigndoc-update-draft.md

 ### Scanning for UITest targets

 If your Xcode project has UITest targets, you can use codesigndoc to export the necessary code signing files and generate an `.xctestrun` file.
-You need to do this to run UI tests on Bitrise - for example, with the `iOS Device Testing` Step.
+You need to do this if you want to run UI tests on real devices with the help of Bitrise - for example, with the \`iOS Device Testing\` Step.

 To take advantage of codesigndoc's UI test scanner, you need a scheme that has **a valid UITest target** that is enabled.